-Children’s laughter fills the halls of Dee Dee Estis’ two-bedroom Seabrook apartment.
-Toys are scattered throughout the house and child safety measures are in place to ensure no one gets hurt.
+Children’s laughter fills the halls of Dee Dee Estis’ two-bedroom apartment.
+Toys are scattered throughout the house and child-safety measures in place to ensure no one gets hurt.
 In a back bedroom, Estis’ 6-year-old daughter, Bailey, plays with a friend.

-Hanging on the walls are pictures of her 3-year-old son, Christian LaCombe, a brown-haired, blue-eyed boy.
-His mother describes him as an adventurous goofball with a contagious smile who can make the grumpiest person in the room grin.
-A caring, compassionate boy, who’s willing to do anything for those he loves.
+Hanging on the walls are pictures of her 3-year-old son, Christian LaCombe, a brown-haired, blue-eyed boy his mother describes as an adventurous goofball with a contagious smile who can make the grumpiest person in the room grin; a caring, compassionate boy, who’s willing to do anything for those he loves.

 But the memories are all Estis has left of her son these days.
 Christian’s happy, joyful life came to an abrupt end Aug.
 13, 2008, just months before his fourth birthday, when his grandmother unknowingly left him strapped in his car seat for 10 hours on a hot summer day outside her office.

 It’s a terrible tragedy that happens far too often: An average of 30 children die in hot cars each year, or about one every nine days, since 1990, according to statistics provided from kidsandcars.org, a national non-profit child safety organization.
 Texas leads the nation in hot car deaths with 111 since 1990, well ahead of Florida with more than 75 cases and double those in California.